ef4/babel-import-util/README.md

   // You can use "default" and "*" as exportedName to handle
   // those special cases.
   removeImport(moduleSpecifier: string, exportedName: string): void;

+  // Remove all imports from the given moduleSpecifier.
+Unlike
+  // removeImport(), this can also remove "bare" import statements
+  //  that were purely for side effect. removeAllImports(moduleSpecifier: string): void;
 }
 ```